sujal286/NETFLIX/README.md

 # NETFLIX
-Netflix-clone using css ang html
+Netflix-cline using css and html.